 4. Playing with Snow in Winter

 Winter brings its own range of things to do in Lake Arrowhead Village.
 Not many places in Southern California enjoy snow during the coldest time of the year.
 Lake Arrowhead is one of a few lucky exceptions.
 With four regular seasons, the lake and its small village transform into winter wonderland.
-Crispy snow, fresh air, crystal clear skies, and significantly reduced traffic – it’s beginning to look at lot like a magical town straight from a snow globe.
+Crispy snow, fresh air, crystal clear skies, and significantly reduced traffic – it’s beginning to look a lot like a magical town straight from a snow globe.

 5. Shopping at Waterfront Stores

 We went to Lake Arrowhead Village two days before Christmas.
 With big red bows and Christmas wreaths on almost every wall and door, the festive spirit got in full swing there.
 The tidy stores didn’t get lost in the jubilant atmosphere.
-On the contrary, the merchants brought the holiday inside as well outside their shops.
-On top of that, to enhance the experience and temptation, “Sale” signs decorated almost every door.
-At some point, signboard “80% off” seduced even such a minimalistic and self-controlled buyer like me.
+On the contrary, the merchants brought the holiday inside as well outside of their shops.
+On top of that to enhance the experience and temptation, “Sale” signs decorated almost every door.
+At some point, a signboard “80% off” seduced even such a minimalistic and self-controlled buyer like me.
 Ten minutes later, I walked out of Van Heusen store with two gifts that otherwise would have cost me eight times more.
-So, shopping at Lake Arrowhead Village can be very enjoyable activity, after all.
+So, shopping in Lake Arrowhead Village can be a very enjoyable activity, after all.